linode/manager/TESTING.md

 Cypress will read your env variables from `.env` in `/packages/manager`.
 It uses `MANAGER_OAUTH`, `REACT_APP_LOGIN_ROOT` and `REACT_APP_API_ROOT`.
 See the [_Getting Started_ documentation.](GETTING_STARTED.md) to setup your `.env` file

+To get your OAuth token, go to https://cloud.linode.com/profile/tokens and click "Add a Personal Access Token.

 #### How to run locally without Docker